2015 Rugby World Cup final: Summary

 New Zealand played with most of the possession and territory early in the match.
 After eight minutes, Dan Carter scored the first points in the match, putting New Zealand ahead 3–0.
 In the 15th minute New Zealand fullback Ben Smith knocked the ball on, and from the resulting scrum New Zealand were penalised when their front row collapsed allowing Bernard Foley to tie the scores.
 Referee Nigel Owens awarded a penalty to New Zealand after Sekope Kepu made a high tackle on Dan Carter.
 Carter successfully kicked a penalty goal, and gave New Zealand a three-point lead.
 At the kick off Wallabies lock Kane Douglas injured his knee jumping for the ball, and was replaced by Dean Mumm.
 At 26 minutes Wallabies centre Matt Giteau suffered concussion tackling All Blacks lock Brodie Retallick and was replaced by Kurtley Beale.
 At 27 minutes Carter stretched New Zealand's lead with another penalty goal.
 The first try was scored just before halftime with New Zealand winger Nehe Milner-Skudder touching down in the corner.
 Carter converted giving New Zealand a lead of 16–3 at the end of the first half.

 Two minutes into the second half, New Zealand's replacement centre Sonny Bill Williams offloaded the ball to Ma'a Nonu who beat a handful of Australian defenders to score a try, extending the lead to 21–3.
 In the 52nd minute, New Zealand fullback Ben Smith was sin-binned after tip-tackling Australia's Drew Mitchell.
 While Smith was in the sin-bin, Australia ran in two tries – the first to number eight David Pocock from a driving maul, and the second to centre Tevita Kuridrani following a kick to score.
 Foley converted both tries to bring Australia within four points with 16 minutes remaining.
 With 10 minutes left on the clock, Carter kicked a drop goal from 40 metres to open up the gap to seven points.
 Several minutes later, New Zealand were awarded a penalty, with Carter converting long range to give New Zealand a 27–17 lead.
 Needing to score quick tries to stay in the match, Australia lost the ball, which was kicked ahead by Ben Smith, allowing Beauden Barrett to chase and score the clinching try.
-Carter converted the try to make the final score 34–17.
+Carter converted the try with his right (non-dominant) foot, to make the final score 34–17.

 New Zealand became the first team in the History of the Rugby World Cup to successfully defend their title after eight editions of the tournament.
 They also became the first team to win three Rugby World Cups, previously winning the 1987 and 2011 editions, both of which were held on home soil, making this occasion the first time that New Zealand won the tournament on foreign soil.